Exact categories of topological vector spaces with linear topology: Introduction

 Viewed as a full subcategory in the abelian category of supplemented pro-vector spaces $\Pro^\su(\Vect_k)$, the additive category $\Top^\scc_k$ is better behaved.
 It is closed under extensions and inherits an exact category structure; the inherited exact category structure is the maximal exact category structure on $\Top^\scc_k$.
 (Compare Theorem~\ref{complete-top-vector-spaces-as-proobjects}(b) with Proposition~\ref{limit-epimorphic-inside-supplemented-prop}.)

-The theory developed in Sections~\ref{pro-vector-spaces-secn}\+-\ref{suppl-pro-secn} extends the notion of a topological abelian group/vector space with linear topology from the case of abelian groups or vector spaces to arbitrary cocomplete abelian categories~$\sC$. \end{conc}
+The theory developed in Sections~\ref{pro-vector-spaces-secn}\+-\ref{suppl-pro-secn} extends the notion of a topological abelian group/vector space with linear topology from the case of abelian groups or vector spaces to arbitrary abelian categories $\sC$ with infinite products. \end{conc}

-\Section{The Strong Exact Category Structure on VSLTs} The following construction plays a key role in the theory of contramodules over topological rings~\cite[Remark~A.3]{Psemi}, \cite[Section~1.2]{Pweak}, \cite[Section~2.1]{Prev}, \cite[Sections~1.2 and~5]{PR}, \cite[Section~6.2]{PS}, \cite[Section~2.7]{Pcoun}, \cite[Sections~1.5\+-1.7]{Pproperf}, \cite[Section~1]{PS3}.
+\Section{The Strong Exact Category Structure on VSLTs} The following construction plays a key role in the theory of contramodules over topological rings~\cite[Remark~A.3]{Psemi}, \cite[Section~1.2]{Pweak}, \cite[Section~2.1]{Prev}, \cite[Sections~1.2 and~5]{PR}, \cite[Section~6.2]{PS}, \cite[Section~2.7]{Pcoun}, \cite[Sections~2.5\+-2.7]{Pproperf}, \cite[Section~1]{PS3}.

 Let $\fA$ be a complete, separated topological abelian group with linear topology, and let $X$ be a set.
 A family of elements $(a_x\in\fA)_{x\in X}$ is said to \emph{converge to zero} in the topology of $\fA$ if for every open subgroup $\fU\subset \fA$ the set $\{x\in X\mid a_x\notin\fU\}$ is finite.
 In the terminology of~\cite[Section~1]{Niel}, such a family of elements $(a_x)_{x\in X}$ in a complete, separated topological abelian group $\fA$ would be called ``$S$\+Cauchy'' or ``summable''.